jts272/pp4-safe-hands-guitar-tech/README.md

 ## Features

 In this section, the implemented features of the site are explored in more detail.
-Where there are notable differences, both the desktop an mobile version are presented.
+Where there are notable differences, both the desktop and mobile versions are presented.

 ### Navigation